techacademialendaria/infra-sachat/MIGRATION_CONTEXT.md

 ### **❌ PROBLEMA 1: Resource Group Already Exists - Terraform Cannot Create**
 - **Erro**: A resource with the ID "/subscriptions/***/resourceGroups/rg-superchat-prod" already exists - to be managed via Terraform this resource needs to be imported into the State
-- **✅ Solução**: Alterado nome para "rg-superchat-production" no terraform.tfvars e variables.tf (evita conflito)
+- **✅ Solução**: Alterado nome para "rg-superchat-production-210825" no terraform.tfvars e variables.tf (evita conflito)

 ### **❌ PROBLEMA 2: Smart Detection Rule Name Invalid**
 - **Erro**: expected name to be one of ["Slow page load time" "Slow server response time"...], got "Failure Anomalies"